 What Should A Business Do When Facing Financial Stress?

-There are lots of well-run businesses.
+There are a lot of well-run businesses.
 But even the best of them face risks, from time to time, that threaten their existence.
 Such risks often arise from events that can’t be foreseen, let alone controlled.

 When risks become reality for a business, what are the owners to do?